The TODAY function in Google Sheets is useful to return the current date.

 ⚠️ Now A Few Notes to Make Your TODAY Function Work Perfectly

-function will always represent the current date the last time the spreadsheet was recalculated, and it doesn’t remain at the date when the function was first entered. - The
+3. This also means that the TODAY function will always represent the current date the last time the spreadsheet was recalculated, and it doesn’t remain at the date when the function was first entered.

-formula returns the current date as the local date settings on the user’s computer.
+4. The TODAY formula returns the current date as the local date settings on the user’s computer.
 It obtains this information by reading the computer’s clock.
-TODAY

 A Real Example of Using TODAY Function